Why Smart Thermostats Are Worth It

 • Day: Set back at least 8 degrees, if no one is there.

-• Evening: Higher than 70 degrees.
+• Evening: Greater than 70 degrees.

 • Sleep: Decrease at least 8 degrees.

-Suggested Temperature Settings for Your Cooling System
+Recommended Temperature Settings for Your Cooling System

 • Wake: Higher than 78 degrees.